Minimal Documentation Lynfera

 Environments

-By default, Lynfera provide only a Production Enviroment.
+By default, Lynfera provide only a Production Environment.

 Delete a deployment.